-This dedicated area will provide information and updates on the Moray Learning Estate Strategy.
+This dedicated area will provide information and updates on the Moray Learning Estate Strategy 2022-2032.

-Scotland's Learning Estate Strategy 2019 sets out a strategy for improving the school estate across Scotland to better meet the needs of young people and the wider community.
+Published by the Scottish Government in 2019, in conjunction with CoSLA and other partners, Scotland's Learning Estate Strategy sets out the approach for improving the school estate across Scotland to better meet the needs of young people and the wider community.

-Moray Council fully supports the Learning Estate Strategy and the shared vision, aspiration for the school estate and guiding principles and objectives remain valid and a good basis for developing our approach within Moray.
+The shared vision, guiding principles, objectives and aspiration for the school estate remain valid and a good basis for developing our approach within Moray.

 The Moray Learning Estate Strategy